 It should be a fun game.
 Enjoy the basketball Dub Nation.
 GO WARRIORS!!!

-Warriors: Steph Curry, Klay Thompson, Andrew Wiggins, Draymond Green, Kevon Looney
+Warriors: Chris Paul, Klay Thompson, Andrew Wiggins, Draymond Green, Kevon Looney

 Timberwolves: Mike Conley, Anthony Edwards, Jaden McDaniels, Karl-Anthony Towns, Rudy Gobert